Puppy Growth Chart & Stages: How to Tell When a Puppy Is Fully Grown

 - German Shepherds

 These big babies take the longest to reach full size.
 Their basic framework is in place by about 18 months old, but it can take until age two or three for them to reach their heavy full weight and muscle mass.
+As you may have guessed, it’s essential to provide your pup with a healthy, natural dog food to ensure they receive the proper amount of nutrients.

 - Saint Bernards